 StudioPress themes are on the expensive side, but they are fast and slick.
 Can't afford it?
 No problem.
 Use a freebie for now, and you can always switch to something else later.
 It takes just a couple minutes to install a new theme.

 “Plugins” are like add-ons that you can install on your website to add functionality.
 These functions could be visible to visitors, for example popups are usually done through a plugin.
+Product comparison charts can also be created with a plugin.
 You can install things like live chat, forums, or social media buttons with a plugin.

 Other functionality may not be visible to the visitor, but still is necessary.
 Examples of this could be a sitemap generator, caching system (to make your site load faster), or a search engine optimization plugin.